athenekilta/ilmomasiina/docs/project-structure.md

 The project uses [Lerna](https://lerna.js.org/) to manage the code in separate packages.
 This allows for cleaner code and package files.

-To prepare for development, lerna must be bootstrapped.
-In this project, lerna bootstrapping is implemented using npm *postinstall* script.
-Running `npm install` or `npm ci` will automatically bootstrap lerna once packages are installed.
-To bootstrap lerna manually, run `npx lerna bootstrap`.
+To prepare for development, Lerna must bootstrap the cross-dependencies between projects.
+This is done automatically using a npm *postinstall* script.
+Running `npm install` or `npm ci` will automatically run `lerna bootstrap` once packages are installed.
+To re-run bootstrapping manually, run `npm run bootstrap`.

 The project is configured to run development servers for the frontend and backend with `npm start`.
+In development, the Webpack development server serves the frontend and proxies API calls to the backend server.

+In production, the backend server can optionally serve the compiled frontend bundle, but ideally a separate reverse proxy such as Nginx is used for this purpose.

 ## Packages